Indianapolis Alimony Attorney

 When is Alimony Required?

-- If a spouse is incapacitated, physically or mentally, to support himself or herself, the court may order spousal maintenance during the period of incapacity.
+- If a spouse is incapacitated, physically or mentally, to support himself or herself, the court may order spousal support during the period of incapacity.
 Continued support after the initial time period named may be ordered after a review by the court.

 - Spousal maintenance may be ordered if the court finds that the spouse does not have sufficient property to provide for his or her needs.